 Real Estate Syndication: A Doctor’s Guide To Investing

-As a practicing periodontist, I knew that I didn’t have time to get into property management (be a landlord) so I decided to invest in a couple of the popular crowd funding sites:
+As a full time periodontist, I didn’t have time to get into property management (be a landlord) so I decided to invest in a couple of the popular crowdfunding sites at that time:

 My job on this site is to be as transparent as possible.
 There’s nothing that irks me more than someone not telling the “entire” truth when it comes to investing.

-The deals I currently have with the two companies are as follows:
+The deals I had with the two companies were: